CSC3170-2022Fall/project-vanward/README.md

 Learn the knowledge about GitHub, and divide the task into small tasks.
 Then each teammate does one of the small tasks. finally, integrate what we have done.

+### About Contribution
+Every student in our group gives play to their strengths and helps each other.
+Every student tried his best.
+It is difficult to list individual contributions.
+So we're going to omit it.
+Thanks for your understanding.